LordHelmchen324/images-for-location-type-downloader/README.md

 Jupyter Notebooks I used to find a particular in an old photo by gathering all images of churches in the area in question. **May be useful and adapted to all kinds of similar problems.**

 ## My Particular Problem
 The left photo below shows my grandparents' car in front of a church on a family trip to Lake Garda, Italy in 1973.
-I wanted to now the exact location, but googling for the church for days did not yield any results.
+I wanted to know the exact location, but googling for the church for days did not yield any results.

 <p align="middle">
     <img src="the_church.png" width="300" />